lauren4242/M4.2Lab/README.md

-# web-dev-starter
+# Bird Watching Site

-This is a starter project for web development with no frameworks and minimal dependencies.
-It is intended to be a starting point for web development projects that are written in plain HTML, CSS, and JavaScript.
+    This is a website displaying a fake bird watching site, including favorite bird photos, links to other pages, and a welcome message.

 ## Getting Started